Illinka, Kurakhove urban hromada, Pokrovsk Raion, Donetsk Oblast

+Mass grave of soldiers of the Southern Front, Ilyinka, Stepanivka St.

-Illinka (Іллінка) is an rural settlement in Pokrovsk Raion, Donetsk Oblast, eastern Ukraine.
+Illinka (Іллінка) is a rural settlement in Pokrovsk Raion, Donetsk Oblast, eastern Ukraine.
 It is part of Kurakhove urban hromada, one of the hromadas of Ukraine.
 Population:

 History

 On 13 November 2024, Illinka was captured by Russian forces during the Russian invasion of Ukraine.

 Demographics

 Native language as of the Ukrainian Census of 2001: